raoul2000/yii2-twbsmaxlength-widget/README.md

-**this is a work in progress : use it at tour own risk**

 yii2-twbsmaxlength-widget
 ==========================
-The TwbsMaxlength widget is a wrapper for the [Bootstrap Maxlength plugin](http://mimo84.github.io/bootstrap-maxlength/), a visual feedback indicator for the maxlength attribute.
+The **TwbsMaxlength** widget is a wrapper for the great [Bootstrap Maxlength plugin](http://mimo84.github.io/bootstrap-maxlength/), a visual feedback indicator for the *maxlength* attribute.
+Have a look to the [demo page](http://mimo84.github.io/bootstrap-maxlength/) for more !

 Installation
 ------------